ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 ![manageactions_image](./images/alertstopbar.jpg)

 3. Once in the manage actions pane, there will be list of all the action groups.
-Select you action group.
+Select your action group.

-4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the deployment time.
+4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the time deployment.
 Here you can add as many emails as you want to send alert notifications.

 ![email_image](./images/email.jpg)

-# Configure Data Share
+## Configure Data Share

 If you are using data share to get data from public environment into customer environment then you need to follow the steps given below after you have run the public side pipeline:

-## Step 1 - Public Side
+### Data Share setup: Public Side

 1. Open the Data Share Account.